What is TIER?

 What happens next?

-1. Preliminary Title Report.
-The preliminary title report is ordered for your parcel.
+- Preliminary Title Report.
+Preliminary title report is ordered.

 Note: Eight (8) holidays are observed per year: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Eve, Christmas, and New Year's Eve.